Nazaniiin/AB_Testing/README.md

 ### Invariant vs. Evaluation Metrics

+Defining metrics is one of the most crusial steps in an A/B testing process.
+These metrics are going to reveal whether launching the new experiment is going to work or not; meaning, if asking students about the number of hours they can devote to a course can let them re-think whether they want to enroll in the free trial and actually finish the course.

+There are two sets of metrics that we need to choose in our analysis: Invariant and Evaluation metrics.

 **Invariant Metrics:**

 After we divide our sample to control and experiment group, we want to make sure that this division has been done correctly i.e. we can asses the changes in our experiment group with more accuracy.
 To check this, we need to take a look at a few properties (aka. metrics) that check equivalences between the two groups, and which will not have direct implications on the efficacy of the experiment.
 We call these Invariant metrics.
 Invariant metrics perform consistent checking across all of our experiments.
 If the result of such checks are very different, it means that we might not be able to trust our data and need to do it all over again.